Home » Asian Cuisine » Chinese Cuisine » Vegan Chinese Tomato “Egg” Stir Fry (番茄炒豆腐)

 History & Origins

 When they were introduced in the 1600s, Chinese people saw them as an “inedible” foreign curiosity.
-In fact, the tomato has two Chinese names, both of which refer to the its outsider status:
+In fact, the tomato has two Chinese names, both of which refer to its outsider status:

 • 番茄 (fanqie) = literally translates to “foreign eggplant”